plentific/eslint-plugin-plentific/README.md

 success Using linked package for "eslint-plugin-plentific".
 ```

-To reverse this process, simply use `yarn unlink` or `eslint-plugin-plentific` depending on the repository.
+To reverse this process, simply use `yarn unlink` or `yarn unlink eslint-plugin-plentific` depending on the repository.

 ##  Troubleshooting